LongBu/AWS-MLS-C01-Study-Guide/README.md

       * Covariance correlation coefficient: used when you have a Gaussian relationship between your variables.
       * Pearson’s correlation coefficient: used when you have a Gaussian relationship between your variables.
       * Spearman’s correlation coefficient: used when you have a non-Gaussian relationship between your variables.
-      * Polychoric correlation coefficient:  used to understand relationships of variables gathered via surveys such as personality tests and surveys that use rating scales.
+      * Polychoric correlation coefficient:  used to understand relationships of variables gathered via surveys (such as personality tests) that use rating scales.
     * Dealing with Outliers
       * Sometimes it's appropriate to remove outliers from your training data
       * Do this responsibly!
 Understand why you are doing this.